amenadiel/google-maps-documentation/docs/PlaceGeometry.md

 **Type:**  [LatLngBounds](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/LatLngBounds.md)

 The preferred viewport when displaying this Place on a map.
 This property will be null if the preferred viewport for the Place is not known.
+Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).